Thank you for your interest in volunteering with Johnson County Aging & Human Services! Our volunteers are the heart of our programs.

-Anyone - that includes individuals or teams from corporations, Boy Scout and Girl Scout troops, civic groups, faith-based organizations, neighborhood groups, sports teams, retired individuals, college students, and stay-at-home moms and dads!
+Anyone - Our opportunities are available for all ages (with a parent or gaurdian) Many of our volunteers are retired individuals, college students, professionals, and stay-at-home moms and dads!
 Several volunteer opportunities are ideal for child-parent combinations.

 We offer flexible hours to accommodate volunteer schedules depending on which program you are interested.

-At this time, we do not offer one-day (one-time) volunteer opportunities.
+At this time, we do not offer one-day (one-time) or large group volunteer opportunities.

-Could someone speak to my group or tell me more about Human Services' volunteer program?
+Could someone speak to my group or tell me more about Aging & Human Services' volunteer program?